sbansal6/alpaca-mcp-server/README.md

 ### Combined Scenarios
 49. Get today's market clock and show me my buying power before placing a limit buy order for TSLA at $340.
-50. Place a bull call spread using SPY July 3rd options: one with a 5% higher than current SPY price and the other with a 3% below than current SPY price.
+50. Place a bull call spread with SPY July 3rd options: buy one 5% above and sell one 3% below the current SPY price.

 ## Example Outputs